OmarAshraf-Bombo/Github-NPM/Npm/README.md

   "description": ""
 }
 ```
-and Normally you would see a Dependecies & devDependecies Key & Values, when you install them.
+and Normally you would see a Dependencies & devDependencies Key & Values, when you install them.
 and here is an example as well.
 ```json
 {